jerickjoe111/launch-school/JS210/course_topics.md

 ## Lexical Scoping and Closures

-Lexical scoping rules imply that functions are executed using the scope in effect when they were defined, not the scope in which they are executed.
-This is implemented by having the internal state of a function, not only its body, but also a reference to the scope in which the function's definition occurs.
-This combination of the function object and scope (the set of variable bindings, its _context_) is called a _closure_.
-In consequence, all functions are technically closures in JavaScript (although, because most functions are called in the same scope in which they are defined, it doesn't matter that closures are involved.)
+Lexical scoping rules imply that functions are executed using the scope in effect _when they were defined_, not the scope in which they are executed.
+This is implemented by making the internal state of a function to contain, not only its code body, but also a reference to the scope in which the function's definition appears.
+This combination of the function object plus scope (the set of variable bindings, its _context_) is called a _closure_.
+In consequence, all functions are technically closures in JavaScript (although, because most functions are called in the same scope in which they are defined, it doesn't matter that they are, in fact, closures)

 ### Adding variables to the current scope